 We expect to incur significant costs in an effort to detect, prevent, and respond to security incidents.
 We also rely on third parties to manufacture our product candidates, and similar events relating to their systems could also have a material adverse effect on our business.
 There have been and may continue to be significant supply chain attacks and operational technology attacks globally, and we cannot guarantee that our systems or those of third-party service providers or other third parties that support us or our operations have not been breached or that they do not contain exploitable defects or bugs that could result in a security incident or breach of, or other disruption to, our systems and the systems of third parties that support us and our operations.
-To the extent that any disruption or security incident were to result in a loss, destruction or alteration of, or damage to, our data, or inappropriate disclosure of confidential or proprietary information, we could be exposed to litigation and governmental investigations, the further development and commercialization of our product candidates could be delayed, and we could be subject to significant fines or penalties for any noncompliance with certain state, federal and/or international laws relating to privacy, data protection, and information security.
-Litigation and governmental investigations could force us to spend money in defense or settlement, divert management's time and attention, increase our costs of doing business, and/or adversely affect our reputation.
-We could be required to fundamentally change our business activities and practices in response to such litigation or investigations, which could have an adverse effect upon our reputation, business, operations, or financial condition.
+To the extent that any disruption or security incident were to result in a loss, destruction or admage to, our data, or inappropriate disclosure of confidential or proprietary information, we could be exposed to litigation and governmental investigations, the further development and commercialization of our product candidates could be delayed, and we could be subject to significant fines or penalties for any noncompliance with certain state, federal and/or international laws relating to privacy, date protection, and information security.
+Litigation and governmental investigations costs of doing business, and/or adversely affect our reputation.
+We could be required to fundamentally change our business activities and practices in response to such litigation or investigations, which could have a material adverse effect upon our reputation, business, operations, which could have a material adverse effect upon our reputation, business, or financial condition.